Fraud

 How to reduce fraud cost using credolab

-• Detect repeat loan signups using the same device, browser, or IP address
+• Identify multiple loan applications from the same device, browser, or IP address

-• Dig up how often applicants change their key information like address or income
+• Track how often applicants update key details, such as their address or income

-• Discover if the phone is locked or open to a global network
+• Discover whether the phone is locked or open to a global network

 • Predict the lifespan of the mobile device and check how active its owner is, based on the volume of media created and/or contacts saved over time.